SoyeeDst/docker_confluent/README.md

 # Docker-Confluent
-A Docker toolkit to make a development Confluent platform ready in one stop.
+A one-stop Docker toolkit to prepare Confluent platform for experimental use.

 ## Overview
-Page to outline how to prepare your own Confluent platform running in a Docker machine as a one stop solution.
-The installed environment will be kept isolated from your running Docker host like a physical machine covering the following modules :
+Page to outline how to prepare your own Confluent platform running in a Docker host.
+The launched containers will be isolated from your running Docker host covering the following modules:

 * ZooKeeper
 * Kafka broker
 * Schema registry